 To be eligible for financial aid, a student must:

-- Enroll in a degree program (or completing Teacher Certification to become licensed)
+- Maintain enrollment in a degree program (or in Teacher Certification program, working toward licensure).

-- Be registered for Selective Service (if applicable) and
+- Be registered for Selective Service (if applicable).

 - Terms and Conditions must be read and accepted in order to receive financial aid.